jordiperendreu/wallet-kata/README.md

 authorization (role-based) to ensure that only authorized users can access certain endpoints.

-All database interactions in this application are protected against SQL injection by using the ORM, which prevents direct execution of SQL queries with user-provided data.
-Ensuring that all data access operations are safe and secure.
+All database interactions in this application are protected against SQL injection by using the ORM, which prevents direct execution of SQL queries with user-provided data, ensuring that all data access operations are safe and secure.

 ## Scalability and concurrency